Skip to content

 Create a personalised playlist

-• Users can bookmark category playlists by clicking on the bookmark icon.
+• Users can save category playlists by clicking on the bookmark icon.
 Users can also like individual resource cards by clicking on the thumbs up icon:

-• Any bookmarked playlist will automatically appear in My Playlists: Favourites
+• Any saved playlist will automatically appear in My Content

-• Users can share their completed reports by selecting the share icon
+• Users can share playlists by selecting the 'share' icon

 Compare saved reports